 This much-used Thai greeting involves a slight bow, with hands pressed together at upper chest level in a prayer-like way.
 Younger people will wai their elders first, and the greeting is then reciprocated.
-The Wai is also used to say ‘goodbye’ and ‘thank you’, and generally to show respect.
+The wai is also used to say ‘goodbye’ and ‘thank you’, and to show respect.

-Do accompany your wai with a hello: “Sawasdee kha” (if you are a woman) and “Sawasdee khrap” (if you are a man).
+Do accompany your wai with a hello: “Sawadee kha” (if you are a woman) and “Sawadee krap” (if you are a man).

 Do get travel insurance.

 Accidents happen and can be even more daunting when you are away from home.
-Gravity’s pull on a falling coconut harms more world travelers every year than sharks do!
+Gravity’s pull on a falling coconut harms more world travellers every year than sharks do!

 Do visit some temples.

 Thailand is full of beautiful temples (wats) and visiting them provides a fascinating window into many aspects of daily life.
-Visitors are welcomed, but proper dress is expected.
-Good temple etiquette requires that your legs, shoulders and upper arms are covered and shoes are removed.
+Visitors are welcome, but appropriate attire is expected.
+Your legs, shoulders and upper arms should be covered and shoes removed.
 Temples regularly visited by tourists will usually have sarongs available for those who turn up inadequately dressed, but when visiting lesser-known temples, it’s useful to bring your own.

 Do be adventurous with Thai cuisine.

 Thai food is usually lightly cooked and fragrant, with an emphasis on fresh herbs and spices.
-Sweet, sour and spicy flavours are combined to create dishes that not only taste sublime, but are beautiful to look at too.
-The food can get quite fiery, so let them know if you can not handle too much chilli.
+Try new dishes, the cuisine has much to offer.
+The food can get quite fiery though, so let them know if you can not handle too much chilli.